How To Care For Older People In The Pandemic (And A Printable Guide!)

 Bette Ann Moskowitz is the author of Finishing Up: On Ageing and Ageism.
 She's 80 years old.

 And she had a good suggestion.
 Ask the older person what might make them feel better.
 She gives an example of what you could say: "Gramma, I know you're not happy here and I get it.
 What could you do to make it better for you if you were going to stay?
-What things could you change?
+What things could you change?"

 If they don't have any solutions, Moskowitz says you could ask, "How can we help?"